Specialist Care for Patients

 More specifically, patients with type 2 diabetes who required injectable treatments, were either referred to the Diabetes Department at Maidstone and Tunbridge Wells Hospitals or, if their practice had appropriately trained staff, the patients would be managed by their practice.

-The first spoke clinics went live in March and April 2019 at eight practices in Tonbridge and Tunbridge Wells.
+The first clinics went live in March 2019 at eight practices in Tonbridge and Tunbridge Wells.
 Over the following months a further twenty clinics were set up, with all twenty eight clinics being fully established by October 2019.

-The service offers appointments between 09:30 – 16:30 Monday to Friday.
-Each diabetes spoke clinic has capacity for five to twenty patients dependent on whether one or two nurses are in clinic and the type of appointments that patients are booked in for.
+The service offers appointments between 09:00 – 17:00 Monday to Friday.
+Each diabetes clinic has capacity for six to twelve patients dependent on whether one or two nurses are in clinic and the type of appointments that patients are booked in for.

 Once received via ERS, the referral is reviewed and triaged by one of the Community Diabetes Specialist Nurses and dependent on patient need and complexity of their condition, the patient is sent an appointment for level 2 diabetes care at one of the community diabetes spoke clinics or for level 3 diabetes care at one of the hub clinics, at Maidstone Hospital or Abbey Court in Tunbridge Wells.